-LACERA CECO and DCECO Proposed Classification and Compensation April 10, 2025 Page 3 of 13
+LACERA CECO and DCECO Proposed Classification and Compensation April 24, 2025 Page 3 of 14

 The JOGC Charter provides that the Committee has the responsibility to "Review and make recommendations on staff requests to create all new Staff Member classifications [and] ... initial compensation levels and ranges applicable to new positions to be added to the County Code."
 Upon action by the JOGC, the CECO and DCECO classifications and salaries should be referred for final recommendation to the Boards.
+At its April 2025 meeting, the JOGC recommended the classifications for approval by the Boards, with one change to add a master's degree as an alternative minimum educational requirement for both positions.